Dog429436/math_parser/README.md

 Input: (10 + 2) * 3 Output: 36

 ## What's Next
-The Math Parser is just the beginning!
-Here are some exciting features planned for future development:
+In the future, I'd like to add these features:

 - **File Scanning**: Enable the parser to read mathematical expressions from a file.
-This will allow users to input multiple expressions at once, making it easier to handle larger calculations or batch processing.
+This will allow users to input expressions via files instead of using the command line.

 - **Print Options**: Implement functionality to format and print results in a more user-friendly way.
-This could include options for printing expressions with proper notation or saving outputs to a file for easy sharing.
+This could include options for displaying expressions with proper notation or saving outputs to a file.

 - **Error Handling Enhancements**: Improve error detection and user feedback for invalid inputs, helping users understand what went wrong and how to fix it.

-- **Extended Functionality**: Consider adding support for more advanced mathematical functions, such as trigonometric functions, exponentiation, and logarithms.
+- **Extended Functionality**: Consider adding support for more advanced mathematical functions, such as algebraic operations.

-- **Graphical User Interface (GUI)**: Explore the possibility of creating a GUI for the Math Parser to enhance user experience and accessibility.
+- **Graphical User Interface (GUI)**: Find a solution to providing a more user-friendly graphical interface for interaction, rather than relying solely on the command line or IDE.